 And of course, it depends on which bus (as us Porteñxs know all too well), and it depends on which oven, and it depends on who the text is going to and which hemisphere you’re in and the economics of freighting and how late you can arrive without getting fired, and, well, what words you use.

-Linguistic determinism refers to the theory that, in a nutshell, our reality (realities), and our understanding of it (them) are created by (or at the very least dependent on) the words and language we use.
+Linguistic relativity refers to the theory that, in a nutshell, our reality (realities), and our understanding of it (them) are created by (or at the very least dependent on) the words and language we use.
 So, learning a second, third, fourth, etc. language can expand your mind in the sense that each new word or phrase opens a new cerebral avenue through which reality can then be experienced and expressed.

 And in this one, I’m going to talk about some of the different ways we express time here in Argentina.
 Specifically, now and later.
 And in the next installment, I’m going to continue with a whole bunch of other time-related expressions.
 Now (now now, not later now), let’s get started.